 The northern entrance to the city has been at a place close to the present day Atul Kotte turnoff.
 Interestingly, the present day Kotte road that connects Atul Kotte and Pita Kotte, roughly traces the main thoroughfare of the olden day Kotte.

 Having gone thru and visited these remains, a visitor is taken over by a sense of sadness at the loss of this once magnificent city.
-Built to protect from the northern invaders, but ravaged and destroyed by our own people, the Portuguese and other colonial powers, then again by our own who have buried the city under a fresh pile of concrete.
+Built to protect the inhabitants from the northern invaders, and having withheld many a siege, the walled city has been ravaged and destroyed by our own people, the Portuguese and other colonial powers, then again by our own who have buried the city under a fresh pile of concrete.
 Its neigh impossible to imagine the pillage and destruction or the neglect of the present day Dalada Maligawa.
 But that’s what exactly happened at Kotte.
 The remains of the Royal Palace probably lay buried under someone’s house or the garden.
 The Dalada Maligawa was destroyed and converted to a church by the Portuguese.
 Nothing remains of these today.

-The protection of these last remains are today entrusted to the archeology department, centered at the museum.
+The protection of these last remains are today entrusted to the archaeology department.
 The under resourced department is engaged in a lone battle to save the remaining pieces of old Kotte.
 Against all odds they try to keep the remaining portions from being destroyed or built upon at times by powerful politically backed parties.
 Building codes are either not in place or virtually impossible to enforce.
 The place reminds one of the ‘leftovers’ on a plate of food, each scavenger having gobbled up piece-by-piece and leaving over the ‘worthless’ pieces for the next scavenger to come along.

 Destroyed beyond belief, it is now almost an empty plate, licked clean.
 It will not be long before most of these remains go under a bulldozer or a mountain of concrete, never to see light again.